-For example, if you are using oil-based paint in your gun, you need to thin it out before it can be used.
+For example, if you use oil-based paint in your spraying gun, you need to thin it out before it can be used.

 How exactly do you do that?
 Is it easy?
 Do you need special equipment?
 And why should you use oil-based paint as opposed to latex?

 I will answer all of these questions and more here in this article.
 So, get your drop sheets ready because we are about to get started.

 There are two primary types of paint—latex and oil.

 Latex paints are water-based, thicker, and tend to dry quickly, while oil-based paints are thinner and stay wet longer.

 Now, latex paints have their place and benefits, but because oil paints tend to be thinner at the start and don’t clog up the gun by drying in the nozzle, they are more commonly used in spray guns.

 When it comes to oil paints, there are then two subtypes—synthetic and natural.

 Synthetic oil paint is usually referred to as alkyd, whereas natural oil paints are called linseed.
 As with most things, the natural option tends to be more expensive.